We have the time for you!

 * No bleed or crop marks for Contents File is required unless there are images bleeding off the page.

-THE LOVE OF BOOKS TEAM HAS PROVEN EXPERIENCE AND VAST KNOWLEDGE IN ASSISTING AUTHORS WITH PUBLISHING AND PRINT PRODUCTION.
+OUR TEAM HAS PROVEN EXPERIENCE AND VAST KNOWLEDGE IN ASSISTING AUTHORS WITH PUBLISHING AND PRINT PRODUCTION.

 - Printing Children’s Books